-Both the 2016 and the prior (2015) season represented years in which lake levels have risen significantly after a prolonged period of low water.
-This has produced some interesting new data patterns in that to some extent the water levels have changed more rapidly than has the distribution of the aquatic plants normally characteristic of particular depth zones.
+Beginning in 2015, Great Lakes water levels have risen significantly after a prolonged period of low water.
+This has produced some significant new data patterns in that to some extent the water levels have changed more rapidly than has the distribution of the aquatic plants normally characteristic of particular depth zones.
 Furthermore, the sampling designs of macrophytes, invertebrates and fishes are all tied to the locations of zones and classes of emergent vegetation.
-In 2016, delineating between vegetation zones was sometimes a challenge, as the species that normally are found in monoculture were often found mixed with other species.
+Beginning In 2016 and continuing to the present, delineating between vegetation zones has sometimes become a challenge because species that normally are found in monoculture are becoming increasingly mixed with other species.
 Also, because many of the meadows were flooded, plants that one usually finds growing in the emergent and submergent zones were present deep in the meadow zone, and sedges and other meadow species could be found growing far out into what should be the emergent zone.
-Consequently, we anticipated that the data summaries for 2016 would show greater species richness and diversity within submergent, emergent and wet meadow zones that was observed in the initial years of the CWM program.

-With sustained high lake levels again in 2018, we observed further thinning of some types of emergent vegetation.
+With record high lake levels again in 2019, we observed further thinning of some types of emergent vegetation.
 The gaps between meadow species and more flood-tolerant emergent species (cattails, bulrushes) were beginning to fill in with those other types of vegetation.
 However, high water continued to preclude fish sampling in many stands of bulrush, and even cattail in many locations.
-However, at other sites, we noted that cattail stands that had previously been too dense for us to penetrate now had large gaps, which allowed us to get far enough into the zone to find water that was shallow enough to set fish nets.
+However, at other sites we noted that cattail stands that had previously been too dense for us to penetrate now had large gaps which allowed us to get far enough into the zone to find water that was shallow enough to set fyke nets.